Feel Better in Your Body

 Women with chronic neck, back, and shoulder pain due to overly large breasts may find immense relief after breast reduction surgery.
 Other reasons you might consider breast reduction include chronic skin irritation under the breasts, nerve pain, and low self-esteem due to the size of your breasts.

 You also might consider how your breasts are affecting your activities.
 Maybe you stopped exercising because it was uncomfortable or painful.
 Or maybe you simply cannot find any bras or clothing that fit you properly.
-Women who are not candidates for breast reduction have persistent health problems such as heart disease or uncontrolled diabetes.
+Women who are not candidates for a breast reduction have persistent health problems such as heart disease or uncontrolled diabetes.
 If you are obese, much of what makes your breasts appear larger is fatty tissue, and surgery is not advised until some of the weight has been lost.
 Smokers are also advised against any plastic surgery procedure as it will interfere with the anesthesia, and the risk of issues during and after the procedure will be greater.

 Contact Us Today